Blendify/blender-manual/trunk/blender_docs/manual/render/output/video.rst

 For anyone creating motion graphics or simple text overlays, overscan is an important consideration.
-Although its origins are rooted in historic analog TV systems, unfortunately even in 2017, for various reasons it can still be an issue with modern digital flatscreen TVs.
+Although its origins are rooted in historic analog TV systems, unfortunately even in 2017, for various reasons it can still be an issue with modern digital flat screen TVs.

 .. note::